Home » Dessert Recipes » 3-Ingredient Lemon Bars

 yellow cake mix, stick butter, lemon pie filling.

 Preheat oven to 350F degrees.
-Spray 9×13 baking dish with nonstick cooking spray.
+Spray 9×13-inch baking dish with nonstick cooking spray.
 If you’ve followed my blog for a while, y’all know I’m a big fan of Baker’s Joy nonstick spray.
 It has flour in it.
 It is so awesome for baking.
 In a bowl, combine softened butter with dry cake mix.

 softened butter and yellow cake mix combined in a bowl with an electric mixer.